 At St Laurence, reading is the cornerstone of learning and forms the foundation of our entire curriculum.
 Our reading curriculum aims to instil a lifelong love of reading in children and encourage them to discover the world around them.
 Our goal is to ensure that every child completes primary education as a competent and confident reader, with a genuine passion for books and a drive to acquire knowledge.

 To achieve this, our teachers read aloud to the class regularly.
 They select books based on both the students and their own interests, classroom themes, and popular contemporary works by diverse authors.
 The intention is to inspire children’s love for reading and create a shared experience of engaging, high-quality literature.

-Daily Whole Class Reading lessons focus on carefully chosen texts that expose the children to a range of fiction and non-fiction writing.
-These sessions help children to hone their skills of inference, deduction, explanation, retrieval and prediction; they also allow children to express their own opinions on a text and to explore the author’s choice of vocabulary.
+Whole Class Reading sessions centre on carefully chosen texts, designed to expose children to various kinds of fiction and non-fiction writing while developing their inference, deduction, explanation, retrieval, prediction and vocabulary skills.
+These lessons also allow pupils to express their views on a text and explore the author’s choice of vocabulary.

-Each unit culminates in a final, published piece of writing and children quite rightly take pride in the neat presentation of their literacy achievements, which are celebrated through displays and shared with peers and families.
+Each unit culminates in a final piece of writing, which is accompanied by neat presentation and celebrated through displays and shared with peers and family.

 English Curriculum Map